13 Crucial Criteria for Your Agency’s Developer Hiring Process

 Or do you think this person is still stuck in old ways?

-Because you need someone who can pick up on new things fast.
+Because your agency needs someone who can pick up on new things fast.

 On a micro scale, you can test applicants on niche subject matter and see how well they are at learning new concepts.